acoshift/http-caching-guide/README.md

 Last-Modified: Tue, 18 Sep 2018 11:12:03 GMT
 ```

-If browser has cached response, browser will send request to validate cache with
+If browser has cached the response, it will send a request to validate cache with

 ```text
 If-Modified-Since: Tue, 18 Sep 2018 11:12:03 GMT
 ```

-If server has newer file, then send new file and new `Last-Modified`
+If the server has a newer file, then it sends the new file contents and new `Last-Modified` header

 ```text
 HTTP/1.1 200 OK